Usage

 configure [ports ethX [,…]] med location elin number

 Advertise the availability of an ELIN number.
-This is used
+This is used for

 small, it will be padded with 0.
 Here is an example of use: